 and taken to the next stage (editing and installation).

 Registration for these workshops is open to the public: especially to emerging and experienced poets, writers, filmmakers, and creatives of all kinds, ages 21+.
 All workshops provide a unique opportunity to participate in the vibrant, creative unfolding of a new multimedia artwork.
-A brief questionnaire confirming interest and experience level will be required to complete registration.
+A limited number of scholarships are available.
+Please contact Vasiliki for details - cineutopia@gmail.com

 Workshop registration: